 Knows HR Technology & is Data Driven

 In today’s rapidly evolving world of technology, there are incredibly powerful tools available to HR professionals as they seek to better automate internal processes, work with outside service providers, assess potential employees, and more generally automate the “mechanics” of the HR and recruiting process.
+Specifically, the use of artificial intelligence in hiring, onboarding, learning, and talent management has resulted in increased efficiency, reduced bias in decision making, and lower operational costs.
 The CHRO needs to be a student of these systems working with the head of IT and make sure the company is “state-of-the-art” in its use of technology where the ROI of these systems is warranted.
-For examples, one of the best ways to gauge organizational health is the thoughtful use of targeted survey tools.
+For example, one of the best ways to gauge organizational health is the thoughtful use of targeted survey tools.
 A CHRO who does not prioritize constant learning to keep pace with the emerging technology landscape will be less effective in the role.